deeputech/deeputech.github.io/_posts/2020-02-17-memory-management-in-golang.md

 -   **Mark Termination** (Stop the world): Once marking is done every active Goroutine is paused and write barriers are turned off and clean up tasks are started.
 The GC also calculates the next GC goal here.
 Once this is done the reserved `P`s are released back to the application.
 -   **Sweeping** (Concurrent): Once the collection is done and allocations are attempted, the sweeping process starts to reclaim memory from the heap that is not marked alive.
 The amount of memory swept is synchronous to the amount being allocated.

 Let us see these in action for a single Goroutine.
-The number of objects are kept small for brevity.
+The number of objects is kept small for brevity.
 Click on the slides and move forward/backward using arrow keys to see the process:

 {% speakerdeck f162d0725e1940a69bdbb8c0cd9e302a %}